 How much does a Cocker Spaniel cost?

-Since we recommend buying the Cocker Spaniel from a reputable breeder, it may be hard to find adoption options.
+Since we recommend buying the Cocker Spaniel breed from a reputable breeder, it may be hard to find adoption options.
 Rescue Me is a great resource for all potential pet parents.
-If you’re from the west coast, you can also check out Second Chance Cocker Rescue for adoptable pups.
+If you’re from the west coast, you can also check out Second Chance Cocker Rescue for adoptable adult dogs.
 Adoption should cost you around $300.

-Be prepared: During the first year, you’ll spend near $3,000 to get your new friend vaccinated, groomed, and insured.
+Be prepared: During the first year, you’ll spend near $3,000 to get your new friend vaccinations, groomer appointments, and pet insurance.
 This price drops to around $1,500 for each year following.

-On average, Cockers cost owners around $21,000 over their lifetime.
-But if you plan on spaying/neutering your dog, hiring a dog walker, purchasing pet insurance, and boarding your pup once a year, expect to pay anywhere from $66,000 to $130,000 over their lifetime.
+On average, Cockers cost owners around $21,000 over their lifetime for checkups, dog food, etc. But if you plan on spaying/neutering your dog, hiring a dog walker, and boarding your pup once a year, expect to pay anywhere from $66,000 to $130,000 over their lifetime.

 What are common Cocker Spaniel illnesses?

-Before you decide if this breed is for you, we wanted to share some health problems you might run into.
+To decide whether this family dog is for you, we wanted to share some health problems you might run into.
 We hope you never see your dog go through these.
 But if you do, it’s always a good idea to be prepared and know the signs.

 Before we get into some common health problems your pup might encounter, a quick reminder that Lemonade offers stellar Pet Health insurance that’ll keep your Cocker Spaniel happy and healthy.
 You can get a quote in just a few minutes—it’s quick, simple, and even a little fun…